edisedis777/geo-profile-generator/README.md

 python script.py
 ```

-Customize the number of profiles and output options:
+Customize the number of profiles and output options (for example 500 profiles):
 ```python
 from script import main
 # Generate 500 profiles, save to Excel and CSV, and create a map